-Foster Care providers are volunteers who foster homeless puppies, dogs, cats and kittens in their home for a short period of time until the animals are adopted.
-Fosters can choose a certain breed of dog, a certain period of time (ex: summer), a certain gender or age.
-We can accommodate fosters and schedules in a variety of ways.
+Foster Care Providers are volunteers who provide care for homeless puppies, dogs, cats and kittens in their home for a short period of time until the animals are adopted.
+We can accommodate Foster Care Providers and schedules in a variety of ways.
+Foster Care Providers can choose a certain breed, period of time, gender, or age.

-Once new foster parents have completed the appropriate training, they are able to actively participate in the foster program.
-When SICSA receives word of animals in need of foster care, the Animal Care Coordinator will contact you and offer you a foster opportunity.
-If you decide to accept the foster animal(s), you will need coordinate with the Foster Care Coordinator a time when you can pick them up at SICSA.
+Once new Foster Care Providers have completed the appropriate training, they are able to actively volunteer in the program.
+When SICSA receives word of animals in need of foster care, volunteers will be contacted and offered a foster opportunity.

 The Adoption Ambassador program takes foster care to the next level.
 The program was made possible through a generous grant from the ASPCA and empowers foster parents to take that next step and find loving and forever homes for their foster animals.

 In the Adoption Ambassador program, foster parents will be involved in the complete process from fostering, to marketing, to adoption.

 The Adoption Ambassador program requires appropriate training that is offered on a limited basis.
 If interested, please contact the Adoptions Manager at 294-6505, ext.
 20.